asatpathy314/spark/README.md

 # spark
-A web app designed to utilize Next.js, Python, FastAPI, Postgre SQL, and NLP to match underpriviledged high schoolers to mentors at their dream colleges.
+A web app designed to utilize Next.js, Python, FastAPI, MongoDB, and spaCy to match underpriviledged high schoolers to mentors at their dream colleges.